 Something important to point out in the previous example is that you don’t need to learn new scale patterns in order to produce a modal sound like Dorian mode.
 Instead, the mode is made by how you apply the notes and chords of the major scale.
 If you’re looking to play modes by learning new patterns from guitar tablature and neck diagrams, then you’re missing the point.

 Making Modal Sounds

-The following audio track, which is played in the style of Van Morrison’s “Moondance,” has chord changes and a bass line drawn from the G major scale, but centering on the 2nd scale degree, A, and the second chord, Am.
+The following audio track, which features various grooves and progressions played in the style of popular Dorian mode songs, has chord changes and bass lines drawn from the G major scale, but with the music always centering on the 2nd scale degree, A, and the second chord, Am.
 Play along using notes from the G major scale in any position and any pattern (referring to the diagrams above if need be) to hear the sound of Dorian mode.

 How to Learn Guitar Modes